-12 Swing Left states that it is permissible for it to accept contributions that persons have earmarked for candidates and to forward those contributions to the candidates.
-Swing Left Resp. at 3.
-See 11 C.F.R. § 110.6.
-MUR 7521 (Swing Left, et al.) Factual and Legal Analysis Page 4 of 7 North Carolina, were in regular contact.13 The Manning Committee asserts that Swing Left's volunteers made phone calls, knocked on doors, and recruited and organized other volunteers to support the Committee, and Swing Left's recruitment of volunteers and advertising of events was done through email or on free social media sites such as Facebook.14 The Manning Committee claims that the majority of Swing Left's activities did not constitute expenditures that would be subject to the reporting requirements or contribution limits of the Act.15 Referring to its disclosure reports, the Manning Committee claims that it properly reported in-kind contributions from Swing Left of \$205 for printing and get-out-the-vote activities.16 In her sworn declaration, Ashlei Blue averred that the Manning Committee used its own voter contact lists and materials for the canvasses, and paid for all data and targeting and staff salaries for persons who coordinated the canvassing activities.17 III.
-LEGAL ANALYSIS The Act defines the terms "contribution" and "expenditure" to include "anything of value" made by any person for the purpose of influencing any election for federal office.18 The term "anything of value" includes in-kind contributions.19 In-kind contributions result when 13 Manning Committee Resp. at 2 (Dec.
-17, 2018).
+MUR 7521 (Swing Left, et al.) First General Counsel's Report Page 5 of 9

+1 claims that the majority of Swing Left's activities did not constitute expenditures that would be 2 subject to the reporting requirements or contribution limits of the Act.
+15 Referring to its 3 disclosure reports, the Manning Committee claims that it properly reported in-kind contributions 4 from Swing Left of \$205 for printing and get-out-the-vote activities.
+16 In her sworn declaration, 5 Ashlei Blue averred that the Manning Committee used its own voter contact lists and materials 6 for the canvasses, and paid for all data and targeting and staff salaries for persons who 7 coordinated the canvassing activities.
+17 8 III.
+LEGAL ANALYSIS 8 9 10 III.
+LEGAL ANALYSIS The Act defines the terms "contribution" and "expenditure" to include "anything of 9 9 10 The Act defines the terms "contribution" and "expenditure" to include "anything of 9 10 11 The Act defines the terms "contribution" and "expenditure" to include "anything of value" made by any person for the purpose of influencing any election for federal office.
+18 The 9 10 11 12 The Act defines the terms "contribution" and "expenditure" to include "anything of value" made by any person for the purpose of influencing any election for federal office.
+18 The term "anything of value" includes in-kind contributions.
+19 In-kind contributions result when